Gaṇikā: Kamasutra

-Based on Doniger and Kakar translation alone, it is unknown whether the courtesans they refer to in the chapters are veshyas or gaṇikās.
-The only instances where gaṇikās are specifically mentioned is when they are referred to as "courtesan de luxe."
-It is clear in the final chapter of Book Six, gaṇikās are specifically mentioned in a list, "The servant woman who carries water, the servant girl, the promiscuous woman, the loose woman, the dancer, the artist, the openly ruined woman, the woman who lives on her beauty, and the courtesan de luxe: those are the types of courtesans."
+In the final chapter of Book Six, ganikas are specifically mentioned in a list, "The servant woman who carries water, the servant girl, the promiscuous woman, the loose woman, the dancer, the artist, the openly ruined woman, the woman who lives on her beauty, and the courtesan de luxe: those are the types of courtesans."
+However, when a ganika lives with her lover, she maintains the relationship like a wife.